 A well-designed database is necessary to construct relevant spatial data queries.
 In this course, students learn the different database designs for stand-alone databases and enterprise database systems.
 This course examines the requirements for a GIS Decision Support System by focusing on the design of the data schema, identifying the necessary data elements and their formats, and exploring data interoperability as a designed constituent of a database.
 Data management routines for maintaining the spatial integrity will also be introduced.
 Offered once a year.
 Prerequisites: 430.601 Geographic Information Systems, 430.603 Geospatial Data Modeling.

 430.608 - GIS and Spatial Decision Support Systems

-GIS can be a very effective tool to assist in making decisions for a wide range of applications at the local, regional and global scale.
+GIS can be a very effective tool to assist in making decisions for a wide range of applications at the local, regional, and global scale.
 This course will examine the use of GIS as a spatial decision support system for systematic policy analysis and scenario modeling.
-Case-studies will be used from the areas of agriculture, conservation planning, homeland security, land use planning, natural disasters, transportation, urban planning and water resources.
-Offered once a year.
-Prerequisite: 430.601 Geographic Information Systems, 430.604 Spatial Analysis with GIS
+Case studies will be used from the areas of agriculture, conservation planning, homeland security, land use planning, natural disasters, transportation, urban planning, and water resources.
+Offered once. a year.
+Prerequisites: 430.601 Geographic Information Systems, 430.604 Spatial Analysis with GIS.

 430.609 - Spatial Data Management: Quality and Control